-You must set up your computer and other client devices to work with the security settings on the TG852.
+You must set up your computer and other client devices to work with the security settings on the TG862.
 Refer to the documentation for your client device for instructions on setting security.
-If your computer or client device supports WiFi Alliance WPS (Wireless Protected Setup), activate WPS on your computer or client device and the TG852 simultaneously to easily set up your system security.
+On most computer systems you only need to select the network name (SSID) device and enter the encryption key.
+If your computer or client device supports WiFi Alliance WPS (Wireless Protected Setup), activate WPS on your computer or client device and the TG862 simultaneously to easily set up your system security.